Paulescu/image-classification-with-local-vlms/README.md

 The question is: how can we "force" the model to output a specific format?

-This is where "Structured Generation" comes into play.
+And this is where "Structured Generation" comes to the rescue.

 ### Step 5.
 Structured Generation to the rescue